emacs-mirror/emacs/mps/manual/source/topic/finalization.rst

 ----------------------

-A block may be registered for finalization multiple times, by calling :c:func:`mps_finalize` multiple times.
+A block may be registered for finalization multiple times, by calling :c:func:`mps_finalize` more than once.
 A block that has been registered for finalization *n* times will be finalized at most *n* times.